evgenii-vaniukov/evgenii-vaniukov/README.md

 - 👋 Hi, I’m @evgenii-vaniukov
-- 👀 Python, Rust, ML
+- 👀 Flutter entusiast
 - 📫 You can reach me via Telegram @evgeniivaniukov
+- 📚 I'd love to participate on Flutter projects, so feel more than welcome to contact me!

 <!---
 evgenii-vaniukov/evgenii-vaniukov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.